ZeMingoh233/LasMonjas/README.md

 # GameModes

-This mods adds three gamemodes, which can be played on everymap including the custom one.
+This mods adds four gamemodes, which can be played on everymap including the custom one.
 Mod roles won't spawn and map abilities (admin, sabotage, reports, emergency button...) can't be used on custom gamemodes.

 ## CaptureTheFlag